veryaustin/build-a-tron/README.md

 * [1Password] for managing passwords
 * [1Password CLI] for accessing 1Password via CLI
 * [Authy] for two-factor authentication
-* [Tunnel Bear] for OpenVPN privacy on public networks
 * [Veracrypt] for encrypting drives
 * [Tripmode] for managing network traffic while tethered to mobile devices

 Mac App Store Applications:

-* [Day One Classic] for note/taking & journal
 * [Blackmagic Disk Speed Test] for testing the read/write speed of disks
 * [Fantastical] for managing my calendar
 * [iHex] for viewing file contents in hex